cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 Recently the JVM dev team put a lot of effort into reducing startup time of Java programs, so it makes definitely sense to run our lambda with the latest (stable) runtime.
 AWS Lambda supports running custom Docker images, so let's go ahead and try to build a custom image.
-You can find the full Dockerfile [here](https://github.com/claranet-ch/java-lambda-optimization/blob/main/docker/jdk19/Dockerfile).
+You can find the full Dockerfile {{< targetblank  href="https://github.com/claranet-ch/java-lambda-optimization/blob/main/docker/jdk19/Dockerfile" text="here" >}}.

 ### 1. Multi-stage is better

-We'll build a [multi-stage](https://docs.docker.com/build/building/multi-stage/) Dockerfile.
+We'll build a {{< targetblank  href="https://docs.docker.com/build/building/multi-stage/" text="multi-stage" >}} Dockerfile.
 The resulting image will have fewer layers and therefore will be more compact in size, resulting in a reduced cold start.

 ### 2. Build a smaller JRE